mprestin77/transcoder/README.md

 # transcoder

 ![image](https://user-images.githubusercontent.com/54962742/129648917-6e62834a-45d0-4a5d-a1ee-e6673fe080ca.png)

+Data Flow:

+A new file is uploaded to the source object storage  bucket.
+It emits an event that creates a transcoding request in OSS streaming queue.
+Job scheduler container running on OKE is monitoring the queue and when a new request arrives it starts a new transcoding job running as a container on OKE.
+The transcoding job uses ffmpeg open source software to transcode to multiple resolutions and different bitrates.
+It combines the video and audio for every HLS stream, packages each combination, and create individual TS segments and the playlists.
+On completion it creates a master manifest file, uploads all the files to the destination bucket and updates transcoded_files table in MySQL  "tc" database with the playlist.

+Installation instructions:

 1. In OCI console go to Development Services/Kubernetes Clusters (OKE) and create an OKE cluster with a nodepool on a private or public subnet